Sustainability

 Compliance training related to procurement

 Sapporo Lion offers fair and equitable business opportunities to our suppliers and conducts procurement with established policies and procedures.
-To commit to this, we regularly conduct training on compliance toward the Antimonopoly Law (Antitrust) and the Act against Delay in Payment of Subcontract Proceeds, Etc., to Subcontractors (Subcontracting Charges Law).
+To commit to this, we regularly conduct training on compliance toward the Antimonopoly Law and the Act against Delay in Payment of Subcontract Proceeds, Etc., to Subcontractors (Subcontracting Charges Law).
 These training activities are not only for executives and product division managers, but are also for all managers at the head office and each store.
 We will continue to promote regular compliance training through e-learning and in-house educational tools as a company-wide activity, while also requiring product managers to participate in external seminars/lectures once a year.

 Our Focus on Raw Materials